Readings

 to eternity toward those who fear him,

-And his justice toward children’s children
+And his justice toward his children's children

 among those who keep his covenant.

-R. O bless the Lord, my soul.
+R. O, bless the Lord, my soul!

 ALLELUIA Matt 23:11,12b

-The greatest among you must be your servant.
+The greatest among you must be your servant, says the Lord.

 Whoever humbles himself will be exalted.

-GOSPEL READING Matthew 18:1-5
+GOSPEL Matthew 18:1-5

 My sons, in my long experience very often I had to be convinced of this great truth.
 It is easier to become angry than to restrain oneself, and to threaten a boy than to persuade him.
 Yes, indeed, it is more fitting to be persistent in punishing our own impatience and pride than to correct the boys.
 We must be firm but kind, and be patient with them.